CAKE_SYS // ACCESS REQUIRED

 CakeHQ manages the release pipeline

 Splits locked, contracts signed via DocuSign, campaigns generated, distribution coordinated through Symphonic.
+Artist is connected to the right PRO, admin pub partner, and any other infrastructure their career stage requires.

 STEP_06